Isle of Skye Sightseeing & Accommodation

 - Self drive vehicles are also available from the Kyle Taxi Company.
 Range of vehicles from cars and vans to motorhomes available for hire from Kyle of Lochalsh.
 Can arrange delivery to Portree, Uig, Armadale, Plockton or even Inverness.
 Telephone: 01599 534323.

-- Island Cycles, The Green, Portree (near the long stay car park) - telephone: 01478 613 121.
-Mountain bikes, touring and sport cycles available.
-Also repairs and spares.
+- Island Cycles, The Green, Portree (near the long stay car park) - bikes for hire, repairs and spares.
+Also home to Rod and Reel which stocks fishing equipment.
+Tel: 01478 613 121.
+Closed Sundays.

 My travellers' tips file may also be useful if you are planning a trip to Scotland.
 It covers airlines, national car hire, train information, maps, etc.